software-mansion/protostar/website/docs/tutorials/06-deploying/02-migrations/README.md

 You can sign the migration's transactions by providing appropriate arguments to the CLI of the command.
 See signing-related documentation [here](../01-cli.md#signing-a-declaration).

-For now declare and invoke migration calls are signed automatically, when provided with appropriate arguments.
+For now, declare and invoke migration calls are signed automatically when provided with appropriate arguments.

 ## Available migration cheatcodes
 ```mdx-code-block